jacksleight/statamic-sandbox/content/collections/texstyle_demo/test.md

       -
         type: text
         text: "Think about it, who wouldn't want to start their day with a sweet and satisfying bite of a warm and gooey donut?
 Or maybe you're more of a fan of the classic, old-fashioned donut with its crunchy exterior and soft interior.
 And let's not forget about the toppings.
 You can go for the classic and keep it simple with a sprinkle of powdered sugar or take it to the next level with toppings like bacon, cereal, or even donut ice cream sandwiches.
 The possibilities are endless!"
+bard_field_pins:
+  -
+    type: heading
+    attrs:
+      bts_key: null
+      hero: null
+      start: null
+      level: 1
+    content:
+      -
+        type: btsPin
+        attrs:
+          id: lvdolq0a
+          values:
+            src: pizza.svg
+            type: icon
+      -
+        type: text
+        text: ' Everything is Better With Pizza'
+  -
+    type: paragraph
+    attrs:
+      bts_key: null
+    content:
+      -
+        type: text
+        text: "Oh yeah, let's talk about the round, sugary treats that make our taste buds do a happy dance - donuts!
+These delicious, fried rings"
+      -
+        type: btsPin
+        attrs:
+          id: lvdomcql
+          values:
+            note:
+              -
+                type: paragraph
+                attrs:
+                  bts_key: null
+                content:
+                  -
+                    type: text
+                    text: 'You can go for the classic and keep it simple.'
+            type: footnote
+      -
+        type: text
+        text: " of happiness have been bringing joy to people's lives for generations.
+Whether you prefer them glazed, frosted, filled, or topped with sprinkles, there's a donut out there for everyone."
+  -
+    type: paragraph
+    attrs:
+      bts_key: null
+    content:
+      -
+        type: text
+        text: "Think about it, who wouldn't want to start their day with a sweet and satisfying bite of a warm and gooey donut?
+Or maybe"
+      -
+        type: btsPin
+        attrs:
+          id: lvdoms2u
+          values:
+            note:
+              -
+                type: paragraph
+                attrs:
+                  bts_key: null
+                content:
+                  -
+                    type: text
+                    text: "There's a donut out there for everyone."
+            type: footnote
+      -
+        type: text
+        text: " you're more of a fan of the classic, old-fashioned donut with its crunchy exterior and soft interior.
+And let's not forget about the toppings.
+You can go for the classic and keep it simple with a sprinkle of powdered sugar or take it to the next level with toppings like bacon, cereal, or even donut ice cream sandwiches.
+The possibilities are endless!"
 ---